YacineBelaid/MemoryLane/README.md

 - JWT stored in cookies (HTTP only)

 ## Extra
-- I created a google App in order to have Google Oauth running with scopes and credentials
-- I've created an S3 bucket in order to get a scalable and secure way to upload pictures.
+ I created a google App in order to have Google Oauth running with scopes and credentials In order to have a scalable and secure way to upload pictures I also created an S3 bucket.
 I had to create a specific IAM user using this role policy :
 ```
 {
     "Version": "2012-10-17",